sarahwxie/GoodTunes/README.md

 Evaluate this big ticket item by dowloading this repo, navigating to [this directory](https://github.com/sarahwxie/GoodTunes/tree/main/models), and opening the terminal by typing `cmd` into the search bar.
 You can view the tables by typing ``sqlite3 myDB.db`` and then ``SELECT * FROM users; ``
 You can view the automatic update feature by clicking on the **signup** button accessed via the homepage and creating an account.
 If you run the SELECT statement after creating an account you'll see your new account appear in the database.

+### From Individual and Class Lectures
+#### General Notes: DOC LINKED
+#### February 9
+Data Abstraction provides a separation between the abstract properties of a data type and the concrete details of its representation.
+We used data abstractions to manage complexity in our programs without referencing specific details which would make it easier to maintain.
+Specifically, this was implemented using lists in the CSP Wrapped page.
+#### February 24
+We used data analysis, filtering, and loading strategies when creating a means of organization for our playlist and friends creation features.
+The data can be obtained using simple SQL functions, called from SQLAlchemy.
+However, at where GoodTunes is right now, we aren’t recording quantitative data in our databases nor do we need to count the specific number of users.
+So, we used this tech talk to test out different ways to load large amounts of data.
+#### March 3
+In terms of the Rest API segment of the Tech Talk, since our project has a large amount of users, we opted out of using a list like method to organize and group our database.
+In the REST architectural style, data and functionality are considered resources and are accessed using Uniform Resource Identifiers (URIs).
+However, while working on our family project and the initial runthrough of our songs.cv database, this was useful to note.
+For the error handling, this was very useful for our ‘Sign-Up’ and hence the ‘Log-In’ Page.
+We used JavaScript to set up restrictions like minlength and maxlength: minlength="8" maxlength="20."
+(LINK THE SIGNUP AND LOGIN PAGES HERE)
+#### Febraury 23
+Lists store sets of data in one variable and can be used to call specific items.
+We used lists (Big Idea 2) throughout our project like for the initial collection of all the songs and users.
+Having lists madee it much easier to organize our data.
+When we implemented the search features (for users, songs, playlists) having pre existing lists made it easy to call specific elements.
+#### February 16
+For the AP exam, specifically Section 1 (Program Code) we have met all the base requirements and have implicated the requirements in multiple places throughout the project.
+The ‘Input’ action is used with our ‘Log-In’ and ‘Sign-Up’ Page and in other places as well.
+‘Lists’
+‘Procedures’
+‘Algorithms’
+‘Output’
+#### February 9
+Data Abstraction provides a separation between the abstract properties of a data type and the concrete details of its representation.
+We used data abstractions to manage complexity in our programs without referencing specific details which would make it easier to maintain.
+Specifically, this was implemented using lists in the CSP Wrapped page.

 # Goals

 ### ✔️ Completed Goals ✔️